Why is My Koi Pond Water Red? Guide to Clearing Red Water Problems

 1) Organic Debris Leeching Tannin (color)

-The most common cause of reddish ponds is the leeching of organic colour, called tannin, into surrounding water from decomposing matter.
+The most common cause of reddish ponds is the leeching of organic colour, called tannins, into surrounding water from decomposing matter.
 Although any type of debris can cause tannin, if your pond is looking particularly red in color, it is likely being produced by specific debris, such as maple leaves.
 Regular leaves will often produce a more brown color, whereas certain red leaves will create a red or purple hue as the decay on the pond floor.

-2) Sediment Leaking into Pond
+2) Sediment Leaking Into Pond

 Although less common than tannin, if you have damage to the pond liner or there is heavy rainfall, sediment can find its way into the pond and change its color.
 If you live in an area where the soil is heavy in minerals, such as iron oxides and copper deposits, even small amounts of sediment can cause a reddish tint to the pond water.
 The sediment can find its way in gradually through a leak in the pond liner, or can be washed into the pond after a period of bad weather.